ajcrites/team-stanton/_posts/2015-03-23-beyond-git-flow.markdown

 There are exceptions.
 Not all work involves the UI layer, so there may be nothing to directly showcase.
 However, you could include a GIF showing the request/response cycle or some other evidence that the feature is working.
 Likewise, there are some areas of the app that may not have test coverage.

 Strive to always include GIFs and unit tests.
 If either of these do not exist, the developer should have commented on the PR, so that the reviewer knows why these items are missing.
 If you have to close a pull request without merging, you must leave a comment of why you did not merge.
 Otherwise, it is nebulous if the PR was closed intentionally or accidentally.
 The comment should include an at-mention to the developer that opened the branch.

+**Do not** merge pull requests that contain merge commits.
+Merging merge commits creates non-linear history.
+If a PR has merge commits, close it and have the creator make a new pull request.
+Fixing this requires an interactive rebase, cherry-picking, etc. and has to be done locally.
+This should not ever happen if standard practices are followed properly.

 #### Delete branch after merge